core-wg/cocoa/draft-ietf-core-cocoa.md

 ## Discussion

-This is relatively conservative.
+The mechanism defined above for non-confirmables is relatively conservative.
 More advanced versions of this algorithm could run a TFRC-style Loss Event Rate calculator {{?RFC5348}} and apply the TCP equation to achieve a higher rate than 1/RTO.